Does the EDI have ethics approval?

 How confidential are my child’s data?

-Once the teacher completes the questionnaire it is securely sent electronically through the e-EDI system to our server at McMaster, and not shared with anybody.
+Once the teacher completes the questionnaire it is securely sent electronically through the e-EDI system to our server at McMaster.
 When all the data from a site are collected, we score and analyze the data and produce summary reports for the whole site.
 Depending on the year we could be dealing with data for 100,000 kindergarten students across Canada, sometimes even more.
 The likelihood of anybody trying to track an individual child is practically non-existent.
 We at the Offord Centre do not have access to any student names.
 In some cases we do not even have access to school names, they are simply coded with numbers.

 Since postal codes and dates of birth are recorded, is it possible for my child to be identified in the EDI results?

 Once the data are returned to us, the date of birth is used to calculate the child’s age based on the date of completion.
-It is then deleted from the database.
+The date of birth is then removed from the scored datafile and kept separately.
 Postal codes, in turn, are grouped to a neighbourhood.

 We also have standards for how many children per neighbourhood (NOT postal code) there have to be in order to report the data.
 If we have a neighbourhood that has less than 35 children, no results can be reported for that neighbourhood.
 In cases of rural areas, sometimes results are combined over years if necessary in order to increase the number of children by neighbourhood so that the results can be examined.
 We can also combine data by school if there are more than 10 children in a given school.